Executive Development Center Certificate Program Policies

 Students who have academic grievances are entitled to have their dispute reviewed by a formal and systematic process.
 Students have sixty (60) days from the time the grade is posted to initiate their concerns in writing to the professor of the course.
 This process should begin with a good-faith attempt for resolution between the student and professor.
 In the event that an issue cannot be resolved between student and professor, the student must subsequently confer with the Program Manager of the professor involved to seek resolution of the matter.

 Ethical Conduct and Plagiarism

-As students at Bryant University you are privileged members of an academic institution with high standard for academic integrity and conduct.
+As students at Bryant University, you are privileged members of an academic institution with a high standard for academic integrity and conduct.
 Student dishonesty will NOT be tolerated.
-Any student who plagiarizes any portion of a paper, cheats, or shares assignment answers will receive a 0 (zero) for that assignment, a lowering of the final grade, and/or failure in the course.
+Any student who plagiarizes any portion of a paper cheats or shares assignment answers will receive a 0 (zero) for that assignment, a lowering of the final grade, and/or failure in the course.
 More serious sanctions are also possible.
 Ignorance of University policy is NOT a valid excuse.
 If you are not sure whether you are plagiarizing or not, please check with your instructor.

 Academic Dishonesty and Plagiarism include but are not limited to: